Concrete examples of the rate of convergence of Chernoff approximations: numerical results for the heat semigroup and open questions on them (with appendix: full list of pictures and Python code): Conclusion

-\textbf{Acknowledgements.} Authors are partially supported by Laboratory of Dynamical Systems and Applications NRU HSE, grant of the Ministry of science and higher education of the RF, ag.
-No 075-15-2022-1101.
-Authors are thankful to Prof. O.E.Galkin for discussions of the results presented in the paper.
+\textbf{Acknowledgements.} Research results (except item 3.4.3) was supported by the Russian Science Foundation (project 23-71-30008).
+Item 3.4.3 was obtained in the IITP (Dobrushin's Math.
+Lab.) within the state assignment of Ministry of Science and Higher Education of the Russian Federation for IITP RAS.
+The authors thank Prof. O.E.Galkin for discussions of the results presented in the paper.
+AI was not used in this research and in the preparation of this manuscript.